Santorini Local and Visiting Passenger Ships

 After swimming in the volcanic muddy waters of Palaia Kameni, we left for Thirassia, the other inhabited island of the Santorini Archipelago.
 On the way we crossed the SUPER JET's sister ship, the SEA JET 2, also owned by Sea Jets, which was leaving Santorini for Amorgos, Koufonisi, Naxos, Paros and Mykonos.

-The high speed craft then set up a few waves which shocked the AFRODITI.
+The SEA JET 2 then set up a few waves which shocked the AFRODITI.
 I guess speed always defeats tradition in the sea.
 In 2015, she operated on the Piraeus-Sifnos-Milos-Folegandros-Ios-Santorini-Amorgos-Koufonisi-Naxos-Paros-Mykonos line.

 While arriving in Thirassia, I saw a ship which was impossible to avoid: the legendary landing craft NISSOS THIRASSIA of Thirassia Lines, which makes daily crossings on the Santorini-Thirassia line, and was the only ferry on the island since the departure of the AQUA SPIRIT of NEL Lines earlier in the spring of 2015.